 A second difficulty in dealing with Allstate relates to how much it relies on the computer system Colossus in evaluating claims, which was another of McKinsey’s recommendations to the insurer.

-Software to calculate settlement values
+Software to calculate Insurance Settlement values

 This is a computer system that Allstate and many other insurers use to automatically calculate what the software believes should be the settlement values of personal injury claims.
 The recommended settlement value calculation is based on numerous factors, including the victim’s injuries, the severity of those injuries, what treatment the victim required, and the victim’s age.
 In addition, the system will look into the background of the victim’s attorney and see how many times they’ve previously filed lawsuits and brought cases to trial.

-Subjective aspects of the settlement are eliminated
+Subjective aspects of the Insurance Settlement are eliminated

 Since Colossus is totally automated, the subjective aspects of the settlement are eliminated.
-While this might sound convenient for the insurer, the victim’s settlement will likely be less through an insurer like Allstate that blindly follows Colossus than it would be through the traditional way.
+While this might sound convenient for the insurer, the victim’s settlement will likely be less through an insurer like that blindly follows Colossus than it would be through the traditional way.
 In addition, if you have an experienced attorney who has taken cases against Allstate and its insureds to trial before, then its adjusters will know that they cannot use Colossus to lowball you in settlement negotiations.

 Hire An Experienced Attorney To Represent You Against Allstate

 Have you or a loved one suffered an injury or other damages from an automobile accident in Texas in which the other driver was insured by Allstate?
-Contact the experienced Houston motor vehicle accident attorneys at the Pusch and Nguyen Law Firm to discuss your situation and receive a free consultation on your insurance claim against Allstate today.
+Contact the experienced Houston motor vehicle accident attorneys at the Pusch and Nguyen Law Firm to discuss your situation and receive a free consultation on your insurance claim against today.